VicNine/pdf-size-infra/README.md

 ``````

 TODO
-- add VPC and security groups
+- Stacks for provisioning VPC and security groups
+- Stacks for provisioning Code Pipeline
 - CICD for IaC